Home > Departmental Laboratories and Analytical Facilities

 Departmental Laboratories and Analytical Facilities

 Microscopy and MicroanalysisTescan Vega 3 LM Variable Pressure Scanning Electron Microscope with secondary electron, backscatter, Tescan low-vac secondary electron, cathodoluminescence, Oxford X-max 50 mm2 EDS, Oxford EBSD, and Gatan MonoCL detectors, along with sample preparation equipment including coater/sputtering system and EBSD-quality polisher.
-To schedule time, view the calendar and contact Aaron Covey.
+To schedule time, view the calendar and contact the SEM administrators.

 - ELA-ICP-MS: ThermoFisher iCAP Qc quadrupole ICP-MS with CETAC autosampler and Photon Machine Excite 193nm excimer laser ablation system

 - Experimental petrology lab including high-temperature furnaces, piston cylinder apparatus, hydrothermal diamond anvil cell, four cold seal pressure vessel systems, fluid inclusion heating/cooling stage